thedzy/jamf_change_monitor/README.md

 Assist with the installation of the script on Linux.
 Move the files to their final location and set up a daemon

+### window_install.py

+Assist with the installation of the script on Windows.
+Move the files to their final location and set up a daemon

 ### modules_common.py

-Functions that will be common across all modules.
+Functions that can be accessed across all modules.

 ### jamf_change_monitor.py